 Selected topics not covered by regular catalog offerings.
 Content and unit credit to be determined by the Office of Instruction and faculty.
-May be offered in a lecture and/or laboratory format.
+Offered in a lecture and/or laboratory format.

-Meets part of the American Institutions requirement.
+\Meets part of the American Institutions requirement.
 See "CSU General Education Breadth" under Degree Requirements & Transfer Information for complete requirements and different options, or visit www.assist.org.